 Recent theories for evolution of the Caribbean Mountains speculate that the island arc, rotating to the south as a result of eastward movement of the Caribbean plate, collided with the continental craton, causing orogenesis to occur.
 Paleomagnetic data suggests that the Tinaco and Villa de Cura as well as the Guajira Peninsula also rotated.
 The Nuezalito basin rotated with these belts; consequently the timing of rotation cannot be fixed by the provenance of clasts in the Nuezalito formation.

 Changes in the style of orogenesis in the Caribbean Mountains are reflected in the clast types present in the Rio Guache and Nuezalito formations.
 A theory proposed by Crook (1974) states that graywackes reflect three different types of geotectonic terrains.
 The data collected from graywacke and pebble clast analysis indicates that this model is overly simplistic, and that perhaps the model should be replaced by more exact theories.

-Meyer, Steve A., "Two Upper Cretaceous Flysch Sequences in the Caribbean Mountains of Venezuela and Their Relationship to Caribbean Tectonics" (1979).
+Meyer, Stephen A., "Two Upper Cretaceous Flysch Sequences in the Caribbean Mountains of Venezuela and Their Relationship to Caribbean Tectonics" (1979).
 Honors Papers.
 718.